 - Health issues

 Victims of spinal cord injuries can face lifelong medical bills, pain, loss of wages, and decreased quality of life.
 The medical malpractice attorneys at Yeboah Law Group work for you to seek compensation for your injuries and to hold responsible parties accountable for their negligence.
-Call our Fort Lauderdale lawyers today at 1-800-TELL-SAM or complete our contact form to schedule a free consultation.
+Call our Fort Lauderdale lawyers today at 954-764-2338 or complete our contact form to schedule a free consultation.